How model-driven app main forms appear on different devices

-The Customer Engagement for phones and tablets form always displays the labels for tabs and sub-grids.
-The Display Label on the Form setting is not applied.
+The Dynamics 365 for phones and tablets form always displays the labels for tabs and subgrids.
+The Display Label on the Form setting isn't applied.

-To optimize performance on mobile devices, the number of objects is limited to 5 tabs or 75 fields and 10 subgrids.
+To optimize performance on mobile devices, the number of objects is limited to 5 tabs or 75 columns and 10 subgrids.

-Forms for Customer Engagement for phones and tablets don’t support the following:
+Forms for Dynamics 365 for phones and tablets don’t support the following features:

-In addition, entity images are visible in list views and contact cards, but not within the actual form.
+In addition, table images are visible in list views and contact cards, but not within the actual form.

-For example, if you have the following main forms for the opportunity entity and have assigned the following security roles for each one, you’ll see the form order shown in the following table.
+For example, if you have the following main forms for the opportunity table and have assigned the following security roles for each one, you’ll see the form order shown in the following table.